 A major influence on contemporary British photography, he was made a Fellow of the Royal Photographic Society in 1990 and, four years later, was awarded an MBE by The Queen for services to photography.
 Between 1995 and 2010 he was a professor at De Montfort University, Leicester and was awarded an Honorary Doctorate of Fine Art by Derby University in 2011 and De Montfort University in 2012.

 He has exhibited regularly since 1970 throughout the British Isles, Europe, North America, Japan and Australasia and is co- author (with Thomas J. Cooper) of Dialogue with Photography (1979/2005), Approaching Photography (1982/2004), and White Peak Dark Peak (1990) and Corridor of Uncertainty (2010).
 His work is in art collections across the world.

 Darren Lewey was born in 1968 and studied photography at Derbyshire College of Art and Design and Film Production at Napier University.
-After a career shooting and directing documentary projects for UK broadcasters, he moved into teaching at colleges in the UK before relocating to Morocco in 2010 to run photography workshops and courses.
-Darren recently launched a new website, Creative Camera, offering a different online learning experience.
-He is the facilitator and support tutor for the documentary photography workshops.
+After a career shooting and directing documentary projects for UK broadcasters, he taught moving image and photography at UK colleges before relocating to Morocco in 2010 to run photography workshops.
+His recent images explore storytelling in different forms spanning landscape, reportage and portrait genres.

 Register your interest below and for more information please contact Darren at: email@example.com